-The bitter opposition which the reforms evoked in the State Cabinet or outside it from the side of these, some of whom, were often known to the outside world as Socialistics or Progressives, is a long story which has only been briefly told in the following pages.
-Charan Singh, whether as a Parliamentary Secretary or a Minister, took a determined stand, however, sometimes, even to the point of resignation because he was convinced that, under given conditions, small farms produced more, are to acre, than large farms, that they provided more employment than the large farms, that they obviated large income disparities in the countryide, and that a person who is the owner of the patch of the land under his plough, however small it may be, was a greater bulwark of democracy than any other countryma.
+The bitter opposition which the reforms evoked in the State Cabinet or outside it from the side of these, some of whom, were often known to the outside world as Socialists or Progressives, is a long story which has only been briefly told in the following pages.
+Charan Singh, whether as a

-Alexander Solchenitsyn, Gulag Archi Pelago, Chapter II, p.
+&lt;sup>1 Alexander Solzhenitsyn, Gulag Archipelago, Chapter II, p.
 55.